Skip to content

 mpg_drv_summary() + theme_custom()

 It is important that the theme be calculated after the package is loaded.
-If not, the theme object is stored in the compiled bytecode of the built package, which may or may not align with the installed version of ggplot2!
-If your package has a default theme for its visualizations, the correct way to load it is to have a function that returns the default theme:
+If not, a theme object —stored as a variable in the built package— may or may not align with the installed version of ggplot2!
+If your package has a default theme for its visualizations, the correct way to apply this theme is by calling the constructor:

 mpg_drv_summary2 <- function() {